cmichelenstrofer/.github/CONTRIBUTING.md

   - 👯 Want to **collaborate** on a project? ==> [Contact me](mailto:c.michelen.strofer@gmail.com).

 ## Contributing changes
-Contribute changes (code ,documentation, etc.) through pull requests.
+Contribute changes (code, documentation, etc.) through pull requests.
 Feel free to start with a draft pull request and we can work from there together!
 Be sure to:
   - Use the [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow).